TelamonPegasus/sign-react/README.md

 Project still in progress.

+This is a template of the application.
+Mainly I am focusing here on functionalities:

+- log into the app
+- register subscriber
+- database
+- CRUD

-In this application I am focusing on functionalities so CSS it is not an important part here.
-Hovewer, in another case I would not store selectors in the object.
+CSS it is not an important part here.
+Hovewer, in a real situation I would not store css selectors in the object.
 Definitely I could use a styled components and keep selectors in a separate file.

 ## **Why JWT and http cookie**